-Ellen DeGeneres’ Divorce: Host, Portia de Rossi In Counseling To Save Marriage?
+Ellen DeGeneres, Portia de Rossi In Counseling To Save Marriage, Rumors Claim

 Not long ago, the two seemed in a good place, with DeGeneres sharing, “there’s no best part [about being married.]
 It’s everything.
 I can’t imagine not being married.
 I have my best friend, the person I want to spend time with more than anybody else in the world.”

 Nonetheless, DeGeneres has remained as busy as ever in her work life.
 She recently signed a deal with NBC to host a game show.
-Ellen’s Game of Games will pull segments from her syndicated daytime talker, The Ellen DeGeneres Show.”
+Ellen’s Game of Games will pull segments from her syndicated daytime talker, The Ellen DeGeneres Show.

-Each hour-long episode will feature supersize versions of popular games from daytime series.
+Each hour-long episode will feature supersize versions of popular games from the daytime series.
 Show contestants will be pulled from the audience, similar to DeGeneres’ talk show.
-Their challenges will include such tasks as maneuvering massive obstacles, answering questions under pressure and facing a gigantic plunge into the unknown.
+Their challenges will include such tasks as maneuvering massive obstacles, answering questions under pressure, and facing a gigantic plunge into the unknown.

 Each venture will end with DeGeneres offering someone in the segment the chance at securing a huge cash prize.
 The show is rumored to feature segments from such games as “Make It Rain,” “5 Second Rule,” “What’s in the Box,” and “SuMove It, Move It!”